toidiu/toidiu.github.io/content/brag/aws_crypto_ack_freq.md

   - ack packets with ECN markings immediately
 - loss recovery: detect a packet was not received and retransmit
 - cc: regular acks help establish good RTT estimates and drive CC
+- BBR: requires a high precision signal to work so it was unclear how delaying acks would affect this

 RFC features:
 - negotiating the extension: min_ack_delay. the minimum amount of time, that the